natefaubion/purescript-run/README.md

     Console.log "Done!"
 ```

-In this case, the functor component of our effects now has the `Eff`
+In this case, the functor component of our effects now has the `Effect`
 continuation (or callback) embedded in it, and we just invoke it to run the
 rest of the program.